top of page

 Luxury outdoor living isn’t about size — it’s about comfort, connection, and intention.

-Luxury custom home outdoor living space with a covered patio and pergola, featuring dining and seating areas, landscaped backyard, and seamless indoor-outdoor connection—illustrating 2026 outdoor living design trends by Frazier Homes.
+Luxury custom home with a covered outdoor living area featuring a wood pergola, dining and seating zones, landscaped yard, and seamless indoor-outdoor connection, showcasing Frazier Homes’ 2026 outdoor living design trend.

 Trend #5: Wellness-Centered Design as a Way of Life